tls13tamarin/TLS13Tamarin/src/rev21/README.md

 Included files have the extension '.m4i' to indicate they might use m4 macros but are not meant to be processed by m4 directly.

-#### Flags :warning:

-Current flags which can be passed to m4 for different options as `m4 -D FLAG`

-`MUTUAL_AUTH` - enable mutual authentication (client certificates).

-These should be set in the Makefile.

 ## TLS Lemmas